awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-clean-up.md

    aws autoscaling delete-launch-configuration --launch-configuration-name CodeDeployDemo-AS-Configuration
    ```

-1. Optionally, delete the application from AWS CodeDeploy by calling the delete\-application command against the application named **SimpleDemoApp**\.
+1. Optionally, delete the application from CodeDeploy by calling the delete\-application command against the application named **SimpleDemoApp**\.
 This will also delete all associated deployment, deployment group, and revision records\.

    ```
    aws deploy delete-application --application-name SimpleDemoApp